smkalami/viete-formula-in-python/README.md

-# viete-formula-in-python
+# Simulating Viete Formula in Python
-Simulating Viete Formula in Python
+This is a very simple Python code to simulate the Viete Formula for approximation of π.